 However, when creating a kitchen there are lots of elements to think about.
 Is there enough storage?
 Where will you put the appliances?
 Have you chosen the correct lighting?
+Will you proudly display pots and pans, utensils and ovenware, or will you tidily store them all away?
 But more importantly, what sort of design suits you and your family?
 We spend 12% of our lives in the kitchen, beaten only by the bedroom, so it’s crucial the kitchen works both practically and aesthetically for our lives.

 To make the task of a kitchen refurbishment a little less daunting, we have asked a number of interior experts and influencers to share their favorite kitchen designs with The LuxPad.
 From contemporary and modern designs to rustic and Scandinavian trends, here are 66 beautiful kitchen design ideas that will help you create the perfect heart to your home.